ThomasMertes/seed7/src/read_me.txt

 COMPILING UNDER WINDOWS WITH CYGWIN

-    To compile Seed7 with cygwin several cygwin packages need to be installed.
+    To compile Seed7 with Cygwin several Cygwin packages need to be installed.
 From the category Devel the following packages are
-  needed: binutils, gcc4, gcc4-core, libncurses-devel and make.
+  needed: binutils, gcc-core, libncurses-devel and make.
 From category X11 the package libX11-devel is needed.
-To test the installation start a cygwin window and do:
+To use graphic programs it is necessary to install Cygwin/X. Instructions to install Cygwin/X can be found in the internet.
+To test the installation start a Cygwin window and do:

     make --version
-    gcc-4 --version
+    gcc --version

-  If the cygwin gcc does not have the name gcc-4 it is necessary to edit the file mk_cygw.mak .
+  If the Cygwin gcc does not have the name gcc it is necessary to edit the file 'mk_cygw.mak'.
 The line containing

-    CC = gcc-4
+    CC = gcc

   must be changed to define the name of your gcc.
 When gcc and make work well change to the seed7/src directory and do: